5,693,062 members and growing! (17,728 online)

 Using the Code

-The ZipStorer class is the unique one that you need to create the storage file.
+The ZipStorer class is the unique one needed to create the zip file.
 It contains a nested structure (ZipFileEntry) to collect each directory entry.
 The class has been declared inside the System.IO namespace.
 The following diagram describes all the ZipStorer class members:

-You have to specify the full path for the new zip file, and optionally add a comment.
-To open an existing zip file for appending, you have to use the Open() method, like the following:
+It is required to specify the full path for the new zip file, or pass a valid stream, and optionally add a comment.
+To open an existing zip file for appending, the Open() method is required, like the following:

 string _comment);